Americans Are Generally Skeptical Of Government, But Want It To Intervene In A Crisis

 What is the purpose of having White House News Conferences when the Lamestream Media asks nothing but hostile questions, & then refuses to report the truth or facts accurately.
 They get record ratings, & the American people get nothing but Fake News.
 Not worth the time & effort!— Donald J. Trump (@realDonaldTrump) April 25, 2020

-It remains to be seen whether the briefings return to their normal form Monday, though one is on the schedule as per usual for 5 p.m.
-ET.
+A briefing was planned for Monday evening at 5 p.m.
+ET, but then was removed from the White House schedule late Monday morning.

+White House press secretary Kayleigh McEnany told reporters Monday that Trump and the task force will hold briefings later in the week.
+But, she said: "They may have a different look."

-Quotation of the weekend:
+Quotation of the weekend

 "It's more than stupid; it's dangerous."

-— On NPR's All Things Considered Sunday, House Speaker Nancy Pelosi criticized Trump's effort to withhold funding from the World Health Organization and other steps his administration is reportedly taking to sideline the global health agency.
+— On NPR's All Things Considered on Sunday, House Speaker Nancy Pelosi criticized Trump's effort to withhold funding from the World Health Organization and other steps his administration is reportedly taking to sideline the global health agency.

-Latest confirmed U.S. case and death totals:
+Latest confirmed U.S. case and death totals

-Other key coronavirus stories from NPR:
+Other key coronavirus stories from NPR

+— Ex-Officials Call For $46 Billion For Tracing, Isolating In Next Coronavirus Package: Two leading former federal health officials, who served in recent Republican and Democratic administrations, are spearheading a call for a $46 billion public health investment in a next coronavirus aid package to safely reopen the economy.

 — When Is It Safe To Ease Social Distancing?
 Here's What One Model Says For Each State: Researchers have suggested one standard: 1 new infection per million people in a given state.
 They estimate that states with this level of transmission should be able to keep outbreaks from flaring up even after people start mingling again, though the researchers stress that states would still need to limit large gatherings.